The Optometry Admission Test (OAT)

 Where do I take the OAT?

-The OAT is offered year-round at Prometric Test Centers throughout the U.S. and Canada.
+The OAT is offered year-round at Prometric Test Centers throughout the U.S., its territories (including Guam, Puerto Rico and Virgin Islands) and select locations in Canada.
 Once you have received your eligibility letter confirming that your test application has been accepted, you must contact Prometric to secure an appointment.
 We recommend doing this at least 60 to 90 days before your desired test date, since schedules fill up.
-Visit the Prometric website to see the testing location closest to you, view relevant COVID-19 procedures and schedule your test.
+Visit the Prometric website to see the testing location closest to you and schedule your test.

 Visit the Prometric site